TheGeekHT/Loki.Rat/README.md

      exit
      Kills the agent.

+     record
+          -h, --help            show this help message and exit -t RECORD_SECONDS, --time RECORD_SECONDS
+                                Set a timing in seconds for record. (e.g 10) -c CHANNELS, --channel CHANNELS
+                                Channel for the microphone (e.g 2).
+          -ch CHUNK, --chunk CHUNK
+                                Chunk for the microphone (e.g 1024).
+          -r RATE, --rate RATE  Rate (e.g 44100).

      help
      This help.
 ```
- Made with :heart: in HAITI 🇭🇹
+ <> with :heart: in HAITI 🇭🇹